pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 .. _debug_faq:

 ===========================================
-Debugging Pytensor: FAQ and Troubleshooting
+Debugging PyTensor: FAQ and Troubleshooting
 ===========================================

 There are many kinds of bugs that might come up in a computer program.
 This page is structured as a FAQ.
-It provides recipes to tackle common problems, and introduces some of the tools that we use to find problems in our own Pytensor code, and even (it happens) in Pytensor's internals, in :ref:`using_debugmode`.
+It provides recipes to tackle common problems, and introduces some of the tools that we use to find problems in our own PyTensor code, and even (it happens) in PyTensor's internals, in :ref:`using_debugmode`.

-Isolating the Problem/Testing Pytensor Compiler
+Isolating the Problem/Testing PyTensor Compiler
 -----------------------------------------------

-You can run your Pytensor function in a :ref:`DebugMode<using_debugmode>`.
+You can run your PyTensor function in a :ref:`DebugMode<using_debugmode>`.
-This tests the Pytensor rewrites and helps to find where NaN, inf and other problems come from.
+This tests the PyTensor rewrites and helps to find where NaN, inf and other problems come from.

 Interpreting Error Messages
 ---------------------------

-Even in its default configuration, Pytensor tries to display useful error messages.
+Even in its default configuration, PyTensor tries to display useful error messages.
 Consider the following faulty code.

 .. testcode::